ARMmbed/mbed-os-5-docs/docs/reference/configuration/BLE.md

 ##### Configurable features

-These are feature that can be deselected.
+These are feature that can be disabled:

 - observer (scanning)
 - broadcaster (advertising)